In this part of the onboarding journey, you learn about the preparation necessary before you can log into the system for the first time.

 If you have any issues, Adobe support can be accessed via the Admin Console.
 The Support tab lets you access various Adobe support functions through a simple and easy-to-use interface.

-The tab allows you to create and manage cases, chat directly with Adobe customer support representatives, and schedule sessions with experts.
+The tab lets you create and manage cases, chat directly with Adobe customer support representatives, and schedule sessions with experts.
 System administrators and support administrators must sign in to access support cases and expert session options.

 Now that you have read this document, you should: